-- b Put Sts in pairs and get them to practise saying the dialogues. - Get some feedback from various pairs. - c Focus on the questions and make sure Sts understand them.
+b Put Sts in pairs and get them to practice saying the dialogues.

+С Focus on the questions and make sure Sts understand them.

 Put Sts in pairs and get them to ask and answer the questions, giving as much information as possible.